vikas2705/Glints_project/README.md

 Due to time constraints, I could not write unit test cases.
 However, below are some cases which I would test in the application

 -   Mock the fetch API to get empty profile object and check that basic details section is not rendered
-    -   Mock the fetch API to get empty profile object and check that job experiences section is not rendered -
+-   Mock the fetch API to get empty profile object and check that job experiences list is not rendered
+-   Mock the fetch API to get profile object with empty job experiences and check that "Add work experience" link is rendered in the DOM
+-   Mock the fetch API to get profile object with empty job experiences and check that job experiences list is not rendered
+-   Mock the fetch API to get profile object with basic details data.
+Match the basic details (name, age, location, profileSummary, profileDescription) data rendered with the mock data.
+-   Mock the fetch API to get profile object with basic details data.
+Test for both cases when profileImageUrl exists and doesnt exist and compare the image rendered
+-   Mock the uploadImage API and test if the uploaded image is same as the mock profileUrl
+-   Edit profile data with mock data and save.
+Test that updated data is equal to mock data
+-   Mock the fetch API to get profile object with only one job Experience and compare that length of work experiences rendered should be only 1
+-   Mock the fetch API to get profile object with multiple job Experiences and compare that rendered data is same as mock data
+-   Edit profile data with mock data and save.
+Test that updated data is equal to mock data

 # Further Improvements/Changes which could be done later